AntQua/AntQua/README.md

 - ♻ On a career change path from banking to web devlopment 💪

-- 🔭 Just finished the Web Development bootcamp at LeWagon Lisbon.
+- 🔭 Just finished the Web Development bootcamp at LeWagon Lisbon

 - 🚀 I’m looking for my first job as a Web Developer!